rutvishah2003/Fraud-Detection-Analysis/README.md

 ## Steps in the Project

-### 1. Data Preprocessing
+### 1. Data Loading
+- Load the dataset into a Pandas DataFrame.
+- Display the first few rows to understand its structure.

+### 2. Data Exploration
-- **Handling Missing Values**: The dataset was checked for missing values, and no missing values were found.
+- Check for missing values and data types.
-- **Feature Engineering**:
-  - Created new features like `balanceOrig_diff` (difference between old and new balances for the origin account).
-  - Encoded categorical variables (e.g., `type`).
-  - Dropped unnecessary columns (e.g., `nameOrig`, `nameDest`).
+- Identify unique transaction types and class distributions.

-### 2. Exploratory Data Analysis (EDA)
+### 3. Exploratory Data Analysis (EDA) and Visualization
-- Analyzed the distribution of fraudulent vs non-fraudulent transactions.
+- Analyze the distribution of fraudulent vs non-fraudulent transactions.
-- Identified high-risk transaction types (e.g., CASH_OUT, TRANSFER).
+- Identify high-risk transaction types (e.g., CASH_OUT, TRANSFER).
-- Visualized trends in fraudulent transactions over time.
+- Visualize trends in fraudulent transactions over time.
+- Generate correlation heatmaps to understand relationships between features.

+### 4. Feature Engineering
+- Create new features such as `balanceOrig_diff` (difference between old and new balances for the origin account).
+- Encode categorical variables (e.g., `type`).
+- Drop unnecessary columns (e.g., `nameOrig`, `nameDest`).

-### 3. Machine Learning Model Development
+### 5. Data Preprocessing and Model Training
 - Split the data into training and testing sets.
-- Applied **SMOTE** to handle class imbalance.
+- Apply **SMOTE** to handle class imbalance.
-- Trained a **Random Forest Classifier** to predict fraudulent transactions.
-- Evaluated the model using metrics like accuracy, precision, recall, and F1-score.
+- Train machine learning models, including:
+  - Random Forest Classifier
+  - XGBoost
+  - Logistic Regression
+  - SVM (Support Vector Machine)
+- Perform hyperparameter tuning for optimal performance.

+### 6. Model Evaluation
+- Evaluate models using the following metrics:
+  - Accuracy
+  - Precision
+  - Recall
+  - F1-score
+  - ROC Curve
+- Analyze false positives and false negatives.

+### 7. Financial Impact Analysis
+- **Key Questions Addressed**:
+  1. What is the model's precision and accuracy in detecting fraudulent transactions?
+  2. How reliable is the model in classifying transactions as legitimate or fraudulent?
+  3. What are the potential losses due to model errors?
+     - Analyze false negatives (missed fraud cases) and estimate the financial loss.
+     - Evaluate false positives (legitimate transactions incorrectly flagged as fraud) and their impact on user experience.

-### 4. Power BI Dashboard
+### 8. Power BI Dashboard
 - Created an interactive dashboard to visualize key insights:
   - Fraud by transaction type.
   - Fraudulent transactions over time.